Packaged goods: average quantity

 WHAT IS A PACKAGE?

-A product plus its container becomes a package when they are combined without the purchaser being present (usually in a manufacturing environment) and the quantity cannot be altered without the container being opened or changed.
+A product plus its container becomes a package when they are combined without the purchaser being present (usually in a manufacturing environment) and the quantity cannot be altered without the container noticeably being opened or changed at the point of sale.

 THE THREE PACKERS' RULES